Churanta/Neurolyx/README.md

 | :-----------------------: | :-----------------------: | :-----------------------: |
 | ![](screenshots/sc4.jpeg) | ![](screenshots/sc5.jpeg) | ![](screenshots/sc2.jpeg) |

-Note: There screen-shots might be out-dated.
+Note: There screen-shots are up-to-date.
 Build and see the example app for yourself, you won't regret it. :)

 <!-- #### Tests  -->